proditis/BugBounty-Journal/days/day5.md

 * `grep -Ero "\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,6}\b"` to grab emails from files

 ## Observations of the day
 Things went a lot smoother this time, but i found my self doing certain things on the spot which became tiresome after a while.

 I am able to produce a large number of mostly accurate information with the pipelines, but its still not where i want it to be.

 The main toolset and methodology works waaaayyy too good right now.
-To the point that i now i have less than 30% of free runners time available on gitlab.
+To the point that i now i have less than 30% of free gitlab runners time available on the group that keeps all my programs 🤦‍♂️

-In the future it may word having separate gitlab group per program altogher, in order to take advantage of more free times.
+In the future it may worth having separate gitlab group per program altogher, in order to take advantage of more free pipeline runner times.
 Once you're done with a project you dont need to keep it around any more, you archive it, download and remove it from gitlab.

 I needed 3 things today which i didnt have
 * a tool to parse cert files and display their alternate subject names (openssl and shell scripting did the job buuuuuut)